linkerd/website/linkerd.io/content/2-edge/reference/httproute.md

 policy](../authorization-policy/#authorizationpolicy) for specific routes served on that Server.

-HTTPRoutes can also be attached to a Service, in order to classify requests depending on path, headers, query params, and/or verb.
+HTTPRoutes can also be attached to a Service, in order to route requests depending on path, headers, query params, and/or verb.
 Requests can then be rerouted to different backend services.
-This can be used to perform dynamic request routing.
+This can be used to perform [dynamic request routing](../../tasks/configuring-dynamic-request-routing).

 {{< table >}}
 | field| value |